kxyz10/3541_lab3/Assets/Scripts/README.md

 Documentation: 1/1 points
 -This README is the documentation

-Extra Features 1/1points
+Extra Features 1/0 points
--The feature that allows you to change how many particles per second are spawned is an extra feature
+-The feature that allows you to change how many particles per second are spawned in an extra feature

 Total: 11/10